 Is the prominence of Diwali restricted to fireworks only?
 No this festival holds the much higher significance and celebration.
-Instead we should focus much on initiating an eco-friendly Diwali.
-Let’s step up to celebrate a smokeless Diwali this time and for the rest of years coming as well.
-It is the high time we celebrate Diwali naturally with least environmental consequence, it is the time to opt eco-friendly Diwali.
+Instead, we should focus much on initiating an eco-friendly Diwali.
+Let’s step up to celebrate a smokeless Diwali this time and for the rest of the years coming as well.
+It is the high time we celebrate Diwali naturally with a least environmental consequence, it is the time to opt for eco-friendly Diwali.

 This blog will unroll numerous ways to celebrate Diwali without causing harm to our environment.